-Some people experience side effects when taking cannabidiol (CBD) oil and there are other things to consider before using CBD oil for pain.
+Some people experience side effects when taking cannabidiol (CBD) and there are other factors to consider before using CBD oil for pain.

-In this article, we look at how CBD oil works and how it can be used to relieve chronic pain.
+In this article, we look at how CBD oil works and how people can use it to relieve chronic pain.

-The human body has an endocannabinoid system (ECS) that receives and translates signals it receives from cannabinoids in the body.
-The body produces some cannabinoids on its own, which are called endocannabinoids.
-The ECS helps regulate functions such as sleep, immune-system responses, and pain.
+The human body has an endocannabinoid system (ECS) that receives and translates signals from cannabinoids.
+It produces some cannabinoids of its own, which are called endocannabinoids.
+The ECS helps to regulate functions such as sleep, immune-system responses, and pain.

-THC produces a "high" feeling by affecting the brain's endocannabinoid receptors.
+When THC enters the body, it produces a "high" feeling by affecting the brain's endocannabinoid receptors.
 This activates the brain's reward system, producing pleasure chemicals such as dopamine.

-CBD is an entirely different compound, and its effects are very complex.
-It is not psychoactive, meaning it does not produce a "high" or change a person's state of mind.
-Instead, it influences the body to use its own endocannabinoids more effectively.
+CBD is an entirely different compound from THC, and its effects are very complex.
+It is not psychoactive, meaning it does not produce a "high" or change a person's state of mind, but it influences the body to use its own endocannabinoids more effectively.

-For instance, CBD stops the body from absorbing anandamide, one compound associated with regulating pain.
-Increased levels of anandamide in the bloodstream may reduce the amount of pain a person feels.
+For example, CBD stops the body from absorbing anandamide, a compound associated with regulating pain.
+So, increased levels of anandamide in the bloodstream may reduce the amount of pain a person feels.

-There are different levels of compounds found in the natural hemp or cannabis plant.
-CBD levels vary depending on how the plant is bred.
+How people breed the plant affects the CBD levels.
 Most CBD oil comes from industrial hemp, which usually has a higher CBD content than marijuana.

-Their research noted a significant drop in inflammation and signs of pain, without additional side effects.
+Their researchers note a significant drop in inflammation and signs of pain, without additional side effects.